Open Now

 Imagine your house as a closed system.
 Water entering through the meter should only be used for designated purposes, such as taps, showers, or washing machines.
 Any unexpected flow through the meter when everything is turned off suggests a leak somewhere in the system.

-1. Turn off all water usage, including taps, showers, dishwashers, washing machines, and outdoor sprinklers.
+1. Shut off all water sources, including taps, showers, dishwashers, washing machines, and outdoor sprinklers.

 Some meters have a built-in leak indicator, typically a small dial or triangle that spins when water flows.
 If this indicator is moving even when no water is being used, it’s a strong sign of a leak.